WinVector/wrapr/extras/bquote.md

 As `dplyr::mutate()` uses argument binding in "`...`" to denote assignments, we will want control of both sides of such sub-expressions when trying to program over `dplyr`.

-Also substitute can replace items near a "`$`". `defmacro()` also does this, but produces yet another code capturing interface (not a value oriented interface).
+Notice substitute can replace items near a "`$`". `defmacro()` also does this, but produces yet another code capturing interface (not a value oriented interface).

 ``` r
 d <- data.frame(x = 1)